Anemy/GameXfer/README.md

     - text `String`
     - sentAt `Date`
     - readAt `Date` - Set when the message has been read.
+  - deletedMessages - `Array of messages ^` - Stores last 5 deleted messages in a queue.

 #### Forums - The info about certain forums is contained in `src/shared/Forums.js`